amazon-ion/ion-docs/cookbook.md

 ### Migrating JSON data to Ion

 Because Ion is a superset of JSON, valid JSON data is valid Ion data.
-As such, `IonReader`s are capable of reading JSON data without any special configuration.
+As such, Ion readers are capable of reading JSON data without any special configuration.
 When reading data that was encoded by a JSON writer, the following Ion text parsing rules should be kept in mind: